Canardoux/flutter_sound/README.md

 - `trackTitle`: the `String` to display in the notification as the title of the track;
 - `trackAuthor` the `String` to display in the notification as the name of the author of the track;
 - `albumArtUrl` a `String` representing the URL that points to the image to display in the notification as album art.
+- `albumArtFile`  a `String` representing a local file that points to the image to display in the notification as album art.
 - or `albumArtAsset` : the name of an asset to show in the nofitication

 ```dart